 Chapter 2 of this Prospectus describes the material risks and uncertainties that have been identified by Oikocredit and that are deemed to potentially have a material adverse effect on Oikocredit's business, results of operations or financial condition.
-This paragraph describes if and how Oikocredit manages these financial risks.
+This section describes if and how Oikocredit manages these risks.
 No specific additional risk management measures were taken for the risk of dependency on volunteers described in chapter 2, as this was not considered necessary from a materiality point of view.

-The risk governance framework comprises the responsibilities of the risk management organization and the risk committee structure.
 Oikocredit systematically tests and assesses its internal controls.
-This is done by the line management (in the first line of defence), the departments specifically tasked with controlling risks (monitoring and testing by the risk management and compliance functions, in the second line of defences) and internal audit (in the third line of defence).
+This is done by the line management (in the first line of defence), the departments specifically tasked with controlling risks (monitoring and testing by the risk management and compliance functions, in the second line of defence) and internal audit (in the third line of defence).